Oil and Gas Lease for Dummies: 2020 Guide

-Oil and gas leases are created so that a property owner can maintain their mineral rights, while leasing their land to an extraction company.
+Oil and gas leases are created so that property owner can maintain their mineral rights.
+At the same time while leasing their land to an extraction company.

 How Does an Oil and Gas Lease Work?

-As a legal agreement between property owners and oil and gas companies, oil and gas leases are fairly straightforward and pretty simple to understand.
+As a legal agreement between property owners and oil and gas companies, oil and gas leases are fairly straightforward.
+It is also pretty simple to understand.
 However, what is incredibly important to understand is that there is no truly standard oil and gas lease.

-Instead, oil and gas leases are made up of many common clauses that outline the different defined sections of the document.
-Although some of these sections may be omitted in simpler agreements, here are the most common parts of an oil and gas lease:
+Instead, oil and gas leases are made up of many common clauses.
+It outline the different defined sections of the document.
+Although some of these sections may be omitted in simpler agreements.
+With that, here are the most common parts of an oil and gas lease:

 - Dates Clause